directvt/vtm/doc/vt-input-mode.md

 Signal | Description
 -------|------------
-`0`    | Terminal window closing.
+`0`    | Window closing.
-`1`    | <kbd>Ctrl+Break</kbd> pressed.
-`2`    | Log off.
-`3`    | System shutdown.
+`1`    | System shutdown.

 The application must respond to the terminal within 5 seconds with the same message confirming that it will close itself without being forced.
-For reasons 0 or 1 responses, the application can continue to run if needed.
-In the absence of confirmation, and also in the case of reasons 2 or 3, the application will be forced to close after 5 seconds if it does not terminate itself.
+After a response to Signal=0, the application can continue running and closing the terminal window will be silently aborted.
+In the absence of confirmation, and also in the case of Signal=1, the application will be forced to close.

 ## Usage Examples